danielmoniz/javascript-astar/README.md

 This is a library for pathfinding intended for use with turn-based games.
 It maintains compatibility with standard pathfinding searches using graphs that contain weights.
+It provides a new search method called findReachablePoints() that returns all coordinates reachable from a given location.

-Additionally, it includes the ability to provide (along with the graph & start and end points) a max-per-turn value and a list of stop points.
+Additionally, it includes the ability to provide (along with the graph & start and end points) a maxPerTurn value, a list of stop points, and a list of one-way barriers.

-* max-per-turn: The simplest use for this would be a maximum movement per turn value.
+* maxPerTurn: The simplest use for this would be a maximum movement per turn value.
 * stop points: a list of coordinates where an entity (character, army, etc.) would have to stop for the rest of the turn.
+* barriers: a list of objects containing coordinates that instruct the algorithm to ignore entering specific tiles from specific directions.
+Acts as a wall, but is one-way and can easily be made two-way.
+* turns: findReachablePoints() allows for specifying the number of turns of movement to allow.

 Some examples as to how these could be used: